Your device is not compatible with this version: what to do?

 You want to download an application from Google Play and you have seen this message: " Your device is not compatible with this version".
 Nothing more frustrating !.

-In fact, this is a limitation imposed by the editors which prevents applications from crashing or malfunctioning on certain devices.
+In fact, this is a limitation imposed by publishers which prevents applications from crashing or malfunctioning on certain devices.

-But if you want to bypass this limitation and install the prohibited application on your supposedly incompatible phone, there is a solution.
+But if you want to bypass this limitation and install the prohibited application on your phone that is supposedly not compatible, there is a solution.

-3 solutions to install an incompatible Android application
+3 solutions to install an application Android not compatible

 You will then click on Software update.

-Now your phone will check if your Android system is up to date.
-If it is not, it will suggest that you download the latest version.
-Otherwise, it shows you that your Android system is up to date.
+Now your phone will check if your system Android is up to date.
+If it is not, it will offer to download the latest version.
+Otherwise, it shows you that your system Android is up to date.

 Once updated, you may be able to access the desired app or game.